Direct Messages

 • #share/temperaturelog/weathersensor/*/temperature

 Although the shared subscriptions have the same topicFilter, they are unique.
-When a message is published to weathersensor/yow/temperature, and a number of clients are subscribing to #share/weatherapp/weathersensor/*/temperature, one of those clients will be randomly chosen to receive the message.
-Likewise, from all the clients subscribing to #share/temperaturelog/weathersensor/*/temperature, one of those clients with that subscription will be chosen at random to receive the message.
+When a message is published to weathersensor/yow/temperature, and a number of clients are subscribing to #share/weatherapp/weathersensor/*/temperature, one of those clients is randomly chosen to receive the message.
+Likewise, from all the clients subscribing to #share/temperaturelog/weathersensor/*/temperature, one of the clients with that subscription is randomly chosen to receive the message.

 Feature Interactions